SUPPORTING AND ENCOURAGING

 It is the gateway to a new season

-Positive Menopause was originally created to provide a community support group for women who live in a small area of the West Midlands.
-It was established because like so many women there was a lack of advice and open-door policies to be able to communicate with GP’s.
+Positive Menopause was created to provide a community support group for women living in a small West Midlands area.
+It was established because Sarah found that, like so many women there was a lack of advice and open-door policies to communicate with GP’s.
 Women felt let down and had no idea who to turn to.
 So the community group was formed.
-This was four years ago and it has gone from strength to strength.
+This was six years ago, and it has gone from strength to strength.

-Obviously, things have been a little more difficult of late with COVID, but we have ensured that the door is still open and regular Zoom get together have occurred instead.
+Things have been a little more challenging of late with COVID, but we have ensured that the door is still open and regular Zoom get-together has occurred instead.
 In light of this, we are anticipating meeting again next year.

-We believe that women are made up of more than Hormones, and although the Menopause can create a whole host of issues for individuals we also feel that it is important to be able to encourage one another in all aspects of life.
+We believe that women are made up of more than Hormones, and although Menopause can create a whole host of issues for individuals, we also feel that it is essential to be able to encourage one another in all aspects of life.

-This is why we plan to create more support communities within our local area as well as further afield.
-The support that can reach any woman from any walk of life.
+This is why we plan to create more support communities within our local area and further afield.
+A support that can reach any woman from any walk of life.

 Get to know the Founder and Editor Sarah Cale

-If you would like to hear more about my story, and it’s not for the faint-hearted, then please get in touch, or head over to www.wellbeingofwomen.org.uk and read the piece that I recently wrote for them as part of the Menopause Awareness Month.
+If you would like to hear more about my story, then please get in touch, or head over to www.wellbeingofwomen.org.uk and read the piece that I recently wrote for them as part of the Menopause Awareness Month.
 As well as a piece for The Industry Leaders, which can be found